chrisjquinn/chrisjquinn.github.io/about.md

 ## Bio

-Currently working at <a href="https://www.elliptic.co" target="_blank">Elliptic</a> as a Cryptocurrency Intelligence Engineer.
-I am interested in cypto (both -ography and -currency), cryptocurrency investigations, digital forensics and basically all things cyber.
+Currently working at <a href="https://www.elliptic.co" target="_blank">Elliptic</a> as the Intelligence Collection Lead.
+I am interested in blockchain analytics, digital forensics and basically all things cyber.

 In the past, I completed a masters in Cyber Security Engineering and bachelours in Discrete Mathematics at the University of Warwick.
-During my undergrad, I served on the executive comittees for <a href="https://www.warwicklifesaving.co.uk" target="_blank">Warwick Lifesaving</a> and the <a href="https://www.brasssoc.com" target="_blank">Brass Society</a>.

-This website serves as blog posts for some work I have recently finished, plus a few other personal interests.
+This website serves as blog posts for essentially tinkering I have done, findings I am able to disclose, plus a few other personal interests.

 ------

-**Currently reading**: Data & Goliath - Bruce Schneier.
+**Currently reading**: Dataclysm by Christian Rudder.

 ------